 Heart failure is a term used to describe a broad range of conditions that all share similar symptoms and signs.
-At the core, these conditions all involve one key principle: the heart’s function cannot match the body’s requirements.
+It is the fastest growing cardiovascular condition.
+At the core, heart failure is about one key principle: the heart’s function cannot match the body’s requirements.

 There are many signs and symptoms of heart failure – the most common ones are:

 - Shortness of breath (dyspnoea)